Interaction design and the user experience

 Why are some interactive products so popular?
 How do you create products that everybody wants?
 One of the fundamental things you will learn in this module is the importance of user-centred design.

 You will learn the value of moving away from your desk and ‘stepping out into the world’ to involve potential users in your early design ideas for interactive products.
-It is all too easy to assume that other people think, feel and behave in the same way as we, the designer or developer, do.
+It is all too easy to assume that others think, feel and behave in the same way as we, the designer or developer, do.
 It is essential to take into account the diversity among users and their different perspectives and getting their feedback will help you to avoid any errors and misunderstandings that you may not have thought of.
 Involving users in the process is vital to creating great products and makes good business sense: after all, who wants to buy a bad product?

 Block 1 – Introduction and overview